 You might be given medication before the anesthesia wears off to relieve any anxiety.
 After your surgery, you will be taken to the recovery room.
 This is where the nurses will monitor you.
 If the surgery is for your child, you will be able to be with them in the recovery room.
 We encourage the patient to drink right after surgery.
 This should begin the recovery process.

 Once you are stable, you will be released to home care.
 We will give you instructions on what to do after surgery.
 It is important that you follow the instructions closely to ensure the fastest and least painful recovery.

 Home Care after a Tonsillectomy

 It is important to follow those instructions carefully.
 Drink plenty of clear liquids.
 If you are nauseous after the surgery, you can eat soft food if it’s easy to swallow.

 We will prescribe medication for the pain.
 Always follow instructions for dosage and timing.
 Take pain meds as prescribed.
 Don’t wait for the pain to return before taking the medication.

 Sleep with your body elevated.
 This helps to reduce swelling and it will help with snoring as well.
 Snoring after surgery is normal but keeping your upper body elevated will help to reduce this problem.

-Call the doctor or go to the emergency room if you have a fever, chills, bleeding with bright red blood, extreme pain or are unable to urinate 12 hours after your surgery.
+Call the doctor or go to the emergency room if you have a fever, chills, bleeding with bright red blood, extreme pain, or are unable to urinate 12 hours after your surgery.

 Don’t return to work or school until pain medication isn’t necessary and you are able to sleep comfortably all night.

-If you have additional questions or concerns about your tonsil surgery, please make sure to ask one of our ENT specialist at Colorado ENT and Allergy.
+If you have additional questions or concerns about your tonsil surgery, please make sure to ask one of our ENT specialists at Colorado ENT and Allergy.
 We will be more than happy to answer your questions and ease your fears.